 My oldest child is artistic, creative and sensitive (and still cries when upset or angry).
 Child 1 has spent the last six months illustrating a comic strip with a friend, and last summer dragged me around half a dozen art galleries between New York and Washington DC.
 My firstborn is imaginative and loves role-playing.
 When Child 1 comes home from school and I ask ‘how was your day?’
 I get told what the teacher said and what they did during recess.
 Child 1 is not athletic, but cares a lot about their friends, and spends time discussing the best way to help a friend who was being bullied at school.
 As far as Child 1 is concerned, everything that can possibly be red should be red, since it’s their favorite color.

 My youngest child is athletic, scientific, and very competitive.
-Child 2 is on the school’s basketball team, goes jogging a few times each week with a friend, and wants to train for a long-distance swimming challenge this summer.
+Child 2 is on the school’s basketball team, goes jogging a few times each week with a friend, loves trampolines, and wants to train for a long-distance swimming challenge this summer.
 Child 2 doesn’t care what color anything is as long as it’s not pink, excels at math, and is always there asking to help drill the holes or learn how to wire a plug whenever my husband is fixing something around the house.
 My second kid is neither imaginative nor creative, despite quite enjoying messing around with paint or clay.
 When my youngest comes home from school and I ask ‘how was your day?’
 I receive a shrug and the standard ‘Fine’.

 Can you see my challenge?
 I’ll tell you: Child 1 is a boy.
 Child 2 is a tomboy; or as I prefer to say, a girl.
 I have lucked out and got both a son AND a daughter who defy their traditional gender expectations.